VicCislari/DroneGUI/README.md

 Drone.java:
-public Drone(){} - wäre gut Überlegungen zu machen was mit der Klasse geschehen soll.
+- public Drone(){} - wäre gut Überlegungen zu machen was mit der Klasse geschehen soll.
 Polymorphism.
+- the resulting product has to be a simply executable .jar file.